2023 Superettan

 The 2023 Superettan was the 24th season of Superettan, Sweden's second-tier football division in its current format.
 It was part of the 2023 Swedish football season and contested by 16 teams.

 Teams

 A total of 16 teams contest the league.
 The top two teams qualify directly for promotion to Allsvenskan, the third will enter a play-off for the chance of promotion.
 The two bottom teams are automatically relegated, while the 13th and 14th placed teams will compete in a play-off to determine whether they are relegated.

+The following teams have changed division since the 2022 season: